 S. Zhao, Z. Schwemler, A. Fritz, A. Israr (2016) “Stereo Haptics: Designing Haptic Interactions Using Audio Tools,” workshop at the ACM International conference on Tangible, Embedded and Embodied Interaction (TEI ‘16), Netherlands

-A new take on the common FM radio, operated with a novel set of interactions.
+A new take on the common FM radio.
 Inspired by tonal and haptic qualities of ancient instruments such as lithophones and wooden rasps.

-Cyclically moving the pestle in the mortar allows a user to change stations, while rasping the wooden midsection adjusts volume.
+Cyclically moving the pestle in the mortar changes stations, while rasping the wooden midsection adjusts volume.
 Programmed in Arduino.
-Sensing tech includes RFID and a vibration sensor.
+Utilizes RFID & Vibration sensing.

 Israr, A., Zhao, S., McIntosh, K., Kang, K., Schwemler, Z., Brockmeyer, E., Baskinger, M., Mahler, M. (2015) Po2: augmented haptics for interactive gameplay.
 SIGGRAPH Emerging Technologies 2015: 21:1

-Inspired by olympic track bikes, I started the build as an excuse to metal-mash, and prototype something one of a kind.
-The fork and seat house LED road lights that can be activated with the flick of a switch, and the seat serves as a housing for batteries and microcontrollers.
+This design & build exercise was inspired by olympic track bikes.
+The fork and seat house LED road lights that can be activated with the flick of a switch, and the seat serves as a housing for batteries and micro-controllers.